Many people presume that because I am a pastor, I must, therefore, be pro-life. It is presumed to be the “Christian” position on the subject, right?

 I faced this choice once.
 I was young, unmarried (and not ready to be married), and not ready or able to raise a child.
 And when I considered my choices, I was thankful the choice was mine.
 I instantly had great compassion for my sisters who have chosen abortion.

-I was also thankful I didn’t have to make the difficult choice of abortion.
-Because I was healthy.
+I didn’t have to make the difficult choice of abortion.
+I was healthy.
 I had a family who wouldn’t disown me.
 I had access to healthcare and good food.
 I had friends who stood by me.

 I placed my son for adoption.
 Without a doubt it was the hardest thing I have ever done in my life.
 The most painful.
 And also the most beautiful.
-My son is now 23 years old and I recently attended his college graduation.
-I have been a part of his life all the way along and am so thankful for the gift of his life, for the blessing he and his family have been in my life.
+My son is now almost 33 years old (updated) and I have been a part of his life all the way along.
+I am so thankful for the gift of his life, for the blessing he and his family have been in my life.

 And all these years later, as profoundly thankful as I am for his life, I remain firmly pro-choice in my pro-life-ness.
 Because one thing I have learned is that life is difficult.
 There are painful choices to make.
 And rather than take away those choices from people in difficult moments, why don’t we, instead, love the lives who are in the midst of the pain.
 We could seek to make their lives better, safer, stronger, and healthier so they may more easily believe that life is the best choice for them to make.

-Let’s stop with the judging.
+Stop the judging.
 Lay it down.
-Because the people who were the meanest and the nastiest to me when I was a publicly pregnant teenaged girl were the “pro-life” crowd who judged me to be a sinner and had no qualms in telling me how I had erred.
+The people who were the meanest and the nastiest to me when I was a publicly pregnant teenaged girl were the “pro-life” crowd who judged me to be a sinner and had no qualms in telling me how I had erred.

-How sad is it when the most compelling reason I could think of to get an abortion was so “good” Christian people wouldn’t judge me?
+How sad is it when the most compelling reason I could think of to get an abortion was so “good” Christian, “pro-life” people wouldn’t judge and shame me?

 Judgment was not what I needed.
 And thankfully, I was a part of a faith community who chose love and grace over judgment.
-They helped me through the difficult days once I had made the choice for life.
+They helped me through the difficult days once I had made my choice.
 I will forever be thankful for the grace of God I received from the people who mattered.